Hebron Church, Cemetery, and Academy: Hebron Academy

 During 1819 the first Sabbath School (later Hebron Academy) at Hebron, and perhaps the first one in upper Georgia, was organized and put into operation by licentiate John Harrison, of Jackson County, Georgia.
 The plan of the school was drawn up by Mr. Harrison.
 It became the model for many other churches.
-The white people were formed into classes and the negro slaves were taught to read with the consent of their masters.
+The white people were formed into classes and the enslaved people were taught to read with the consent of their enslavers.
 Records say that many slaves were taught to read, and were instructed in the "Shorter Catechism" and the Bible.
 This sabbath school flourished for a number of years, until the abolition movement became so great that the state legislature in self-defense passed a law forbidding the teaching of negro slaves to read.
 This cut them off from the sabbath School.
 The school continued for the white students.
 James H. Glasure, served as Superintendent of the sabbath school for more than twenty years.
 He was also an elder of the Hebron Church.